-- 1 hour and 45 minutes - There are 2 sections: Section A: Core content and Section B: Papers and Boards - Section A Four questions 40 marks - Section B Four questions 60 marks - Each question is set in a context. - The paper will include open-response, graphical, calculations and extended-open-response questions. - The paper will include questions that target mathematics 15% of marks - Calculators may be used in the exam (teacher will give out information regarding this) - An understanding of underlying scientific principles is expected. - One tier of assessment covering grades 1-9 new marking criteria.
+- 1 hour and 45 minutes - There are 2 sections: Section A: Core content and Section B: Papers and Boards - Section A Four questions 40 marks - Section B Four questions 60 marks - Each question is set in a context. - The paper will include open-response, graphical, calculations and extended-open-response questions. - The paper will include questions that target mathematics 15% of marks - Calculators may be used in the exam - An understanding of underlying scientific principles is expected. - One tier of assessment covering grades 1-9 marking criteria.